Skip to main content

 Core

-The CORE section is where you tailor the unit's cognitive settings, enabling word replacement and customized dot commands through notecards.
-It houses Personas for chat tone and quick commands customization, alongside QT history, a log of the unit's locations.
+The CORE section configures the unit’s cognitive settings, enabling word replacement and customized dot commands through notecards.
+It includes Personas for chat tone and quick commands customization, alongside QT history, a log of the unit’s locations.
+Use this section to personalize the unit’s interaction and communication style.